rickardlindberg/rickardlindberg.me/writing/reliable-socket-servers/index.markdown

 process.
 That way, if processing fails, and that process dies, the socket still stays open because it is managed by another process.

-Here is a program that listens on a socket and then spawns another process in a loop to accept connections:
+Here is a program that listens on a socket and then spawns processes in a loop to accept connections:

 Here is `server-listen-loop.py`: